kushalgandhi26/aws-cdk/README.md

 ## Setup aws-cli
 1. In your browser, download the macOS pkg file: https://awscli.amazonaws.com/AWSCLIV2.pkg
 2. Run the following command `aws configure`
-3. For access key id paste the value: `AKIAZQ3DQAD4HW7GJGVI`
+3. For access key id enter your id
-4. For secret access key paste the value: `8oebbpgj9XXiXBFnU8GeuIaKy/f3a673oA1uyICR`
+4. For secret access key enter your key
-5. For region paste the value: `ca-central-1`
+5. For region enter corrosponding region
 6. Then press enter for default output format.

 ## Deploy the cdk